earthstar-project/willow-rs/generated_testvectors/README.md

 ## Relative Encoding Functions

 For relative encoding functions, e.g. `path_rel_path`, the directory for the funciton is structured the same way as for relative encoding *relations*.

+# Gotchas

+Test vectors for encoding and decoding capabilities ignore whether the signatures contained in those capabilities are correct.